Appling leads Spartans in scoring with 16 points.

-Dane Fife is in his second season as an assistant coach at Michigan State, working closely with the Spartan perimeter players.
+Dane Fife is in his third season as an assistant coach at Michigan State, working closely with the Spartan perimeter players.

 Last season, under Fife's tutelage, guard Gary Harris became the first Spartan to ever be named Big Ten Freshman of the Year.
-In addition, Fife continued to assist Keith Appling make the difficult transition from shooting guard to the point, as Appling joined Harris as a second-team All-Big Ten honoree.
-Fife also brings the defensive intensity he possessed as a player to his role as a coach, as the Spartans held opponents to .379 field-goal percentage in each of the last two years, including .379 in 2011-12, good for No. 2 nationally, and the best effort by MSU since 1959.
+In addition, Fife continued to assist Keith Appling make the transition from shooting guard to the point, as Appling joined Harris as a second-team All-Big Ten honoree.
+Fife also brings the defensive intensity he possessed as a player to his role as a coach, as the Spartans have held opponents to .390 or lower field-goal percentage in each of the last two years, including .379 in 2011-12, good for No. 2 nationally, and the best effort by MSU since 1959.
 He is also instrumental in MSU's scouting and recruiting efforts.

 Prior to his arrival in East Lansing, he spent six seasons as head coach at IPFW.
 In each of his six seasons, IPFW tied or broke its record for wins at the Division I level, as Fife guided the Mastodons from Independent status to membership in the Summit League.
 He posted an 82-97 record, including a 34-27 mark over the last two seasons, and a four-year mark of 37-35 in conference.
-In his final season of 2010-11, IPFW finished with an 18-12 mark, including an 11-7 record in the Summit League and secured the No. 4 seed in the Summit League Tournament, the program's highest seed ever in four years of conference membership.
+In his final season of 2010-11, IPFW finished with an 18-12 record, including an 11-7 record in the Summit League and secured the No. 4 seed in the Summit League Tournament, the program's highest seed ever in four years of conference membership.

 Prior to becoming head coach at IPFW, Fife was a member of Mike Davis' staff for two years at Indiana, serving as an administrative assistant.